Travel details

 Transit to domestic flight at the airport

-After arriving at Addis Ababa Bole International Airport, pass through immigration and customs, and after being met by staff, proceed to the breakfast area.
+After arriving at Addis Ababa Bole International Airport, you will pass through immigration and customs, be met by staff, and then proceed to the breakfast area.

 [English Guide]